Police Support Volunteers

 the work of all officers and police staff.

 Police Support Volunteers:

-- Must be aged 18 years or over
+- Must be aged over 16 years, although many roles require

 - Can work up to a maximum of 20 hours per week.
 Hours are